JRQie/JRQie.github.io/index.md

 Working in progress.

 # About
 I am currently a 4th year PhD student in the Deparment of ESE at Washington University in St. Louis.
-I work on light manipulation and detection in micro/nano-photonic systems, and explore deep learning enabled optical design and signal processing.
+I have been working on light manipulation and detection in micro/nano-photonic systems, and exploring deep learning enabled optical design and signal processing.

 # Research
 Minaturized multimodal optical sensing and imaging based on nanophotonics